-Day 15: Hiroshima - Osaka
+Day 15: Hiroshima - Osaka Meals: B, L, D

-Journey around 1 and a half hours by coach to Himeji and explore the magnificent 17th Century Himeji Castle and the neighbouring Koko-en, a traditional-style garden.
-The castle is largely in its original condition, so please be mindful of your step when strolling around.
+Journey around 1.5 hours by coach to Himeji and explore the magnificent 17th Century Himeji Castle and the neighbouring Kokoen, a traditional-style garden.
+The castle is largely in its original condition, so please use common sense and be mindful of your step when strolling around.
 You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.
 You will be on your feet for 3-3.5 hours during the visit.
 After the reopening in March 2015, Himeji Castle has welcomed a large number of visitors.
 As such, they now issue numbered tickets to visitors in order to limit the number of people who can enter the Main Keep, reducing congestion, waiting time, and to protect the cultural properties.
 Please note that this means that there may be cases where some visitors are not allowed to enter the Main Keep.
 Also take a leisurely stroll through Kokoen Garden.